Zero Trust Security - Never Trust, Always Verify

 About 2 min read

 Zero trust is a security model that trusts no access and verifies everything, regardless of whether it originates inside or outside the network.
 Whereas traditional perimeter-based security assumed that "the internal network is safe," zero trust takes "Never Trust, Always Verify" as its core principle.
-With the spread of remote work and the expansion of cloud services, attention to it has grown rapidly.
-Gartner's 2024 forecast projects that by 2026, 10% of large enterprises will have completed a mature implementation of zero trust.
+As remote work spread and cloud services expanded, the 2020s saw the very assumption that "inside the perimeter is safe" removed from corporate security design.
+That said, because it means rebuilding authentication, device management, and networking across an entire company, many organizations have declared zero trust as a direction while still migrating in stages.

 Historical Background